serialbyter/equinor_hackathon_2019/docs/getting_started.md

 2. run `ssh techathon@<your-teams-address>`.
 If you get a prompt asking if you are sure that you want to connect click yes.

 3. Enter your teams password.
+Follow prompts to change password.
+The current UNIX password is the one you used to log in.

 ---

-You should now be prompted to change the server password.
-This will be your new team password!
-Follow the instructions in the console.

 If your command line starts with `techathon@<server-name>:~/equinor_hackathon_2019/catkin_ws/src/techathon/src$` your terminal is now running on the virtual machine!
 Note that no matter what your computer is running, this connected terminal is running Ubuntu 18.